EgloDevelopment/EgloTFS/README.md

 and the KEY will be your authentication for uploading files, so set it to a password or something secure

 # How to upload files
-To upload send a POST request to upload like this:
+To upload send a POST request like this:

 http://localhost:3000/upload?key=somekey